time2fishman/home-loan-wizard/README.md

 <details>

   <summary>The purpose of the Home Loan Wizard...</summary> is to generate leads for the appropriate parties in the real estate market.
-It will gather information about prospective customers, including contact ingormation, and route appropriately.
+It will gather information about prospective customers, including contact information, and route appropriately.

 </details>